W2000ds/Bimodal-LLM-Symbolic-Configuration-Dependency-Mining/README.md

 ## Repository structure:

 > |——RQ_Supplementary: Contains the specific supplementary files for tables in our paper.

->  |——Dataset: All result of each method with multi runs and groundtruth result.
+|——Dataset: All result of each method with multi runs and groundtruth result.

-> |—— LDSA-src: The source code of LDSA.
+|——src: The source code of methods mentioned in paper.